 Moreno received his Ph.D. in philosophy from Washington University in St. Louis, was an Andrew W. Mellon post-doctoral fellow, holds an honorary doctorate from Hofstra University, and is a recipient of the Benjamin Rush Medal from the College of William and Mary Law School and the Dr. Jean Mayer Award for Global Citizenship from Tufts University.
-In 2014 he was named to a three-year term as Visiting Professor in History at the University of Kent in Canterbury, England.
+Since 2014 he has been Visiting Professor in History at the University of Kent in Canterbury, England.
 In 2016 with the support of the Wellcome Trust he collaborated with Kent’s Professor Ulf Schmidt on human research ethics in Central-Eastern Europe during the cold war.

 Moreno has served as an adviser to many non-governmental organizations, including the Howard Hughes Medical Institute and the Bill and Melinda Gates Foundation.
 He has been a member of the Governing Board of the International Neuroethics Society and is a Faculty Affiliate of the Kennedy Institute of Ethics at Georgetown University, a Fellow of the Hastings Center and the New York Academy of Medicine, and a past president of the American Society for Bioethics and Humanities.
 He advises various science, health, and national security agencies.